-The Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010 (collectively, "Health Care Reform"), enacted in March 2010, has changed and will continue to make broad-based changes to the U.S. health care system which could significantly affect the U.S. economy and which the Company expects will continue to significantly impact the Company's business operations and financial results, including the Company's pricing, medical benefit ratios and the geographies in which the Company's products are available.
-Health Care Reform presents the Company with new business opportunities, but also with new financial and regulatory challenges.
-Since its enactment in 2010, key components of Health Care Reform have been phased in, including health insurance exchanges ("Public Exchanges"), required minimum medical loss ratios ("MLRs") in commercial and Medicare products, the individual coverage mandate, guaranteed issue, rating limits in the individual and small group markets, significant new industry-wide fees, assessments and taxes, enhanced premium rate review and disclosure processes, reduced Medicare Advantage payment rates to insurers, and linking Medicare Advantage payments to a plan's Centers for Medicare & Medicaid Services ("CMS") quality performance ratings or "star ratings."
+The Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010 (collectively, "Health Care Reform" or "ACA"), enacted in March 2010, has changed and will continue to make broad-based changes to the U.S. health care system.
+The Company expects Health Care Reform and changes to Health Care Reform to continue to significantly impact the Company's business operations and financial results, including the Company's pricing, medical benefit ratios and the geographies in which the Company's products are available.
+Health Care Reform presents the Company with business opportunities, but also with financial and regulatory challenges.
+Most of the key components of Health Care Reform were phased in during or prior to 2014, including health insurance exchanges ("Public Exchanges"), required minimum medical loss ratios ("MLRs") in commercial and Medicare products, the individual coverage mandate, guaranteed issue, rating limits in individual and small group products, significant new industry-wide fees, assessments and taxes, enhanced premium rate review and disclosure processes, reduced Medicare Advantage payment rates to insurers, and linking Medicare Advantage payments to a plan's Centers for Medicare & Medicaid Services ("CMS") quality performance ratings or "star ratings."
 The effects of these changes are reflected in the Company's financial results.
+Certain components of Health Care Reform will continue to be phased in until 2020.

-While key components of Health Care Reform will continue to be phased in through 2018, the most significant changes occurred in 2014.
-The Company is dedicating and will continue to be required to dedicate material resources and incur material expenses during 2015 to implement and comply with Health Care Reform as well as state level health care reform.
-While the federal government has issued a number of regulations implementing Health Care Reform, certain significant parts of Health Care Reform, including aspects of Public Exchanges, Medicaid expansion, enforcement related reporting for the individual and employer mandates, reinsurance, risk corridor, risk adjustment and the implementation of Medicare Advantage and Part D minimum MLRs, require further guidance and clarification at the federal level and/or in the form of regulations and actions by state legislatures to implement the law.
-The federal government also has announced significant changes to and/or delays in effective dates of various aspects of Health Care Reform, and it is likely that further changes will be made at the federal and/or state level based on implementation experience.
-As a result, key aspects and impacts of Health Care Reform will not be known for several years, and given the inherent difficulty of foreseeing how individuals and businesses will respond to the choices afforded them by Health Care Reform, the Company cannot predict the full effect Health Care Reform will have on the Company.
-It is reasonably possible that Health Care Reform, in the aggregate, could have a material adverse effect on the Company's business operations and financial results.
+The Company is dedicating and will continue to be required to dedicate significant resources and incur significant expenses during 2016 to implement and comply with Health Care Reform and changes in Health Care Reform as well as state level health care reform.
+While most of the significant aspects of Health Care Reform became effective during or prior to 2014, significant parts of Health Care Reform, including aspects of Public Exchanges, nondiscrimination requirements, reinsurance, risk corridor and risk adjustment, continue to evolve through the promulgation of regulations and guidance at the federal level.
+It is likely that further changes will be made to Health Care Reform at the federal and/or state level as issues arise and its practical effects become clearer.
+Growing state and federal budgetary pressures make it more likely that any changes will be adverse to us.
+As a result, many of the specific aspects and impacts of Health Care Reform will not be known for several years, and given the inherent difficulty of foreseeing how individuals and businesses will respond to the choices afforded them by Health Care Reform, the Company cannot predict the full effect Health Care Reform will have on the Company or the impact of future changes to Health Care Reform.
+It is reasonably possible that Health Care Reform or changes to Health Care Reform, in the aggregate, could have a significant adverse effect on the Company's business operations and financial results.